cheXwhatsApp/cheXwhatsApp/README.md

 ```

 ## OLS Score Calculation
-This repository contains the ols_score function, which computes the Object-Level Similarity (OLS) score for images using high-resolution and low-resolution heatmaps.
+This repository contains the ols_score function, which computes the OLS score for images using high-resolution and low-resolution heatmaps.
 The function returns the results as a DataFrame.

 Parameters: